The Silver Table | Finn Juhl | 1948

 L: 200/310 cm | W: 140 cm | H: 72.5 cm

-The positioning of the silver inlays is far from coincidental and is not only a decorative feature.
-They indicate whether the table seats 4, 6, 8, or 10 people.
-With the two additional extension leaves, the table seats up to 14 people.
+The positioning of the silver is far from arbitrary.
+In addition to being decorative, the inlays function as subtle seating indicators for 4, 6, 8, or 10 guests.
+With two extension leaves, the table comfortably accommodates up to 14.